-Building official examinations are based on the contents of the UBAS Act and regulations, and the applicable sections of the National Building Code of Canada (NBC).
+Building official examinations are based on the contents of the UBAS Act and Regulations, and the applicable sections of the NBC.
 Examinations are administered by the Southeast Regional College, but can be written at any of the approved writing centres.
 Candidates for a building official examination must apply in writing to the College on the exam application form provided by the College.

 Download Exam Application Form